 Arthur Kleinman.
 Four Social Theories for Global Health.
 The Lancet, 2010.

 Research within our division focuses on global health and human rights.
 Some of our major areas of research are with refugee populations both in the United States and abroad.
 Please see our current research projects, which include our FAER funded research on global health education for physicians in training, NIH funded research on chronic pain in refugee torture survivors, and CTSC funded research on decreasing violence against refugee women through sexual health education.

-Training in New York City also provides the opportunity to collaborate with multiple different universities and organizations such as the United Nations, Columbia University’s School for International and Public Affairs, and experts in social entrepreneurship.
-These experiences and networks provide fellows the training and experience necessary to launch their own global health initiatives once they graduate, or join our team
+Training in New York City also provides the opportunity to collaborate with multiple different universities and organizations such as the United Nations and experts in social entrepreneurship.
+These experiences and networks provide fellows the training and experience necessary to launch their own global health initiatives once they graduate, or join our team.

 Time and financial support will be given for anesthesiology, global health, and human rights conferences such as the American Society of Anesthesiologists meeting, the Consortium of Universities for Global Health Conference, and the Global Health and Innovation Conference, to name a few.